rust-lang/rust/text/0000-trait-alias.md

 `GENERIC_BOUNDS` is a list of zero or more traits and lifetimes separated by `+`, the same as the current syntax for bounds on a type parameter, and `PREDICATES` is a comma-separated list of zero or more predicates, just like any other `where` clause.
-A trait alias containing only lifetimes (`trait Static = 'static;`) is not allowed.

-## Semantics
+## Use semantics

-Trait aliases can be used in any place arbitrary bounds would be syntactically legal.

-You cannot directly `impl` a trait alias, but can have them as *bounds*, *trait objects* and *impl Trait*.
+You cannot directly `impl` a trait alias, but you can have them as *bounds*, *trait objects* and *impl Trait*.

-When using a trait alias as an object type, it is subject to object safety restrictions _after_ substituting the aliased traits.
+When using a trait alias as a trait object, it is subject to object safety restrictions *after* substituting the aliased traits.
 This means:

 1. It contains an object safe trait, optionally a lifetime, and zero or more of these other bounds: